jiboli/simplefitnessapp/README.md

 🇨🇿 🇩🇪 🇩🇰 🇬🇧 🇪🇸 🇫🇮 🇫🇷 🇮🇹 🇯🇵 🇰🇷 🇳🇱 🇳🇴 🇵🇱 🇵🇹 🇷🇺 🇸🇮 🇸🇪 🇹🇷 🇺🇦 🇨🇳

-_(If you want to translate the app to your language or improve the existing translations but don't know how, please open an issue or contact me at basar@basarsubasi.com.tr)_
+_(If you want to translate the app to your language or improve the existing translations but don't know how, please join our discord server or contact me at basar@basarsubasi.com.tr)_

 ## 🛠️ **How It Works**